 In India, AKF’s Aga Khan Rural Support Programme (AKRSP) was established in 1983 to catalyse rural development.
 It supports marginalised communities’ economic development and environmental protection through community-based approaches to natural resource management (NRM) and village-level livelihood enhancement.
 We also facilitate wider learning and outreach at state and national levels, helping them to scale up successful approaches.
-The programme currently works in over 2,800 villages, directly benefiting almost 1.4 million people, in the states of Bihar, Gujarat, Madhya Pradesh and Uttar Pradesh.
+The programme currently works in over 3,500 villages, serving over four million people in Gujarat, Madhya Pradesh, Bihar and Maharashtra.

 Most of the communities in our programme areas are heavily reliant on agriculture.
 AKF improves households’ economic conditions by increasing productivity and diversity, and by strengthening connections to agricultural traders and processors.
 These interventions enable poor smallholders to sell more, higher quality produce at increased prices.
 This helps ensure food security, increases net incomes, helps with climate change mitigation and adaptation, and reduces risks for farmers.